 The Canon EOS-1D and the Canon EOS M5 are two digital cameras that were revealed to the public, respectively, in September 2001 and September 2016.
 The 1D is a DSLR, while the M5 is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-H (1D) and an APS-C (M5) sensor.
-The 1D has a resolution of 4.1 megapixel, whereas the M5 provides 24 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The 1D has a resolution of 4.1 megapixels, whereas the M5 provides 24 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Canon 1D and the Canon M5 is provided in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 1D – represents the basis for the calculations across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon M5 is considerably smaller (58 percent) than the Canon 1D.
 Moreover, the M5 is substantially lighter (73 percent) than the 1D.
 It is worth mentioning in this context that the 1D is splash and dust resistant, while the M5 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.